Construction of multi solitary waves with symmetry for the damped nonlinear Klein-Gordon equation: Non existence of same sign multi-solitons

-We argue by contradiction and assume that $\vec u$ is a $|\Omega|$-soliton where all the sign of the soliton are the same.
+We argue by contradiction and assume that $\vec u$ is a $K$-soliton where all the solitons have the same sign ($K \ge 2)$.
 We can apply the previous Proposition \ref{non existence}: there exist $T_\delta$ such that for $t \ge T_\delta$, $\vec u$ admits a decomposition in the sense of Lemma \ref{le-dec} and satisfies the bound \eqref{non-exis:decay}.

 \emph{Step 1: Lower bound on $q_*$}